 - 1” foam base pad underneath the air chamber(s)

-- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to your curves
+- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to the curves

 - Comes in Twin XL – FlexTop Cal King (more size options)